HatmanStack/react-threejs-website/README.md

 - [X] Navigation Instructions
 - [X] Post-processing for Lights
 - [X] Close ups for PhoneScreens
+- [ ] Animations for Controllers
+- [ ] Animation for Lamp
+- [ ] Animations for Phone descriptions
+- [ ] Debug: Second Click for same Position CloseUp
 - [ ] Z Rotations for PhoneScreens
 - [ ] Add Zelda as PlaceHolder for Knockout
 - [ ] Performance testing